-Searching for the best digital photo frame you can buy right now?
-You’ve come to the right place.
+Welcome to our guide to the best digital photo frames you can buy right now.
 From simple screens to smart displays, we’ve tested all of the top connected frames for showing your photos at home.
+Whether you want a frame for your desk, shelf or wall, you’ll find your ideal digital photo frame here.

 Whichever style you like, our guide covers all bases and budgets.
 Some frames, such as the no-frills 8-inch Nixplay Nix Digital Photo Frame, are simple, easy to use and affordable.
 Others promise a feature-packed experience, including cloud storage, Wi-Fi connectivity and social media integration – for which you’ll typically pay a healthy premium.